C4ll-0f-Du5ty/ATC_01017534727/README.md

 ## 👤 User Roles

+- **User**
+  - Can browse events and book/cancel seats
+  - Can view profile with past and current bookings
+  - Can update personal info in settings

 - **Admin**
-  - Can create, update, delete events
+  - Can create, update, and delete events
+  - Can manage user bookings and details
+  - Can promote regular users to admins
+  - Cannot modify or delete other admins

-- **User**
+- **Superuser**
+  - Has full control, including modifying admin accounts

+---

+## 📂 Key Components

+- `EventDetails`: Displays full info about an event
+- `NotFound`: Shown for unauthorized or invalid routes/actions
-  - Can browse and book events
+- `Profile`: Displays user’s bookings and attended events
-  - Can update profile
+- `Settings`: Allows users to edit their profile data
+- `AdminPanel`: For managing users, events, and permissions

 ---